Packing Guidelines and Tips

 Label Your Items Clearly

-The following information must be recorded on the storage labels:
+The following information is required on all storage labels:

-- Customer # (not to be confused with Order #)
+- Customer Number (not to be confused with Order Number)

 Distribute Weight Evenly